saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

   - apps[PROJECT].enabled - boolean value to define whether the project enabled or not (required)
   - apps[PROJECT].argocd.labels - labels which are added to ArgoCD project (required)
   - apps[PROJECT].argocd.namespace - allowed for ArgoCD project namespace (required)
+  - apps[PROJECT].argocd.notifications.annotations[] - list of slack channels subscriptions, each with a different trigger
   - apps[PROJECT].argocd.syncWave - ArgoCD project sync wave, i.e. sequence in which project should be synced (not required, default: "200")
   - apps[PROJECT].argocd.sourceRepos[] - source repositories added to ArgoCD project (not required, default: [<apps[PROJECT].kubernetesRepository.url>])
   - apps[PROJECT].argocd.extraDestinationNamespaces[] - adds extra destination namespaces for ArgoCD project to be able to create custom apps within project's kubernetes repo (not required, default: null)